VakteyeVakteye

 NIS2 Article 21 requires risk-based security measures including vulnerability handling, supply chain security, and incident response.
 Article 23 mandates reporting significant incidents to CERT-SE within 24 hours.

-Under NIS2, management can be held personally liable for failing to implement adequate cybersecurity measures.
+Under NIS2 Article 20, management bodies can be held liable for failing to oversee cybersecurity measures.
+Article 32(5)(b) allows temporary prohibition of management functions.
 This isn't just an IT problem anymore.

 Every one of the four breaches above would trigger NIS2 reporting obligations.
 Two of them (Miljödata and CGI) involved entities that likely fall under NIS2's essential or important categories.